 Whitworth (11-4, 5-1 NWC won for the eighth time in nine outings to keep pace in the conference title chase.
 Linfield (5-10, 1-5 NWC) dropped its third straight.

 Eighteen points and a perfect 8-for-8 shooting night by all-star Kaely Maltman went for naught, though Maltman paced three Wildcats to reach double figures in scoring.
-Katelyn Henson and Quincey Gibson (So., Issaquah, Wash) each totaled 11 points.
+Katelyn Henson and Quincey Gibson (Jr., Issaquah, Wash.) each totaled 11 points.
 All three of Gibson's field goals field goals coming from behind the 3-point stripe.

 The game was close midway through the first half before the Pirates forced the Wildcats into a series of costly turnovers.
 For the game, Linfield committed 21 turnovers compared to Whitworth's 10, including a sizable 10-1 disparity in the first half.